teeolendo/uni-pointshook/README.md

+## Uniswap v4 Sandbox

+**Points Hook**
+This is a sandbox repo to test out the use of Hooks on Uniswap v4.
+Specifically used the `afterSwap` hook and the `afterAddLiquidity` hook to determine the points a referee is entitled.
+The contract utilizes these hooks to calculate the amount of tokens based on a `zeroForOne` swap.

-## Foundry
+## Tooling

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+The project usese Foundry.
+Run the tests using `forge test`.
 Foundry consists of:

 - **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
 - **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
 - **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 - **Chisel**: Fast, utilitarian, and verbose solidity REPL.

 ## Documentation